-If, before you enabled certificate verification, you specified an IP address in the Connect to WLB dialog, you may be prompted to reconnect the pool to Workload Balancing.
+If you specified an IP address in the Connect to WLB dialog before you enabled certificate verification, you might be prompted to reconnect the pool to Workload Balancing.

-If, after configuring certificate verification, the pool cannot connect to Workload Balancing, check to see if the pool can connect if you turn certificate verification off (by running
+If the pool cannot connect to Workload Balancing after configuring certificate verification, check to see if the pool can connect if you turn certificate verification off (by running

 xe pool-param-set wlb-verify-cert=false uuid=uuid_of_pool).
 If it can connect with verification off, the issue is in your certificate configuration.
 If it cannot connect, the issue is in either your Workload Balancing credentials or your network connection.

-If, after following these procedures, an error message appears on the WLB tab stating, “There was an error connecting to the WLB server,” there may be a conflict between the Common Name in the certificate and the name of the Workload Balancing virtual appliance.
-The Workload Balancing virtual-appliance name and the Common Name of the certificate must match exactly.
+If an error message appears on the WLB tab stating “There was an error connecting to the WLB server” after following these procedures, there might be a conflict between the Common Name in the certificate and the name of the Workload Balancing virtual appliance.
+The Workload Balancing virtual appliance name and the Common Name of the certificate must match exactly.